-We adjusted Private Banking's organisation at the beginning of 2016 to pool our knowledge and expertise more effectively and further enhance the quality of our services.
+We adjusted Private Banking's organisation at the beginning of 2016 to pool our knowledge and expertise more effectively and Assets under management: by country (€18.9 billion)

+further enhance the quality of our services.
 Clients are now served by teams of private bankers, investment specialists and commercial support staff working out of four regional offices, with local offices in cities where we have traditionally been active.
 This enables us to offer our clients enhanced quality while maintaining our local presence.